rakki194/yipyap/docs/overlay-transitions.md

 ## Common Issues

 ### Missing Entry Animation

-If the entry animation isn't working, check that you've:
-1. Included `@starting-style`
-2. Added `allow-discrete` to the transition
-3. Included both `overlay` and `display` in the transition
+If your entry animation isn't functioning properly, there are several key things to verify.
+Make sure you've included the `@starting-style` rule in your CSS, as this is essential for smooth entry animations.
+Additionally, check that you've added the `allow-discrete` keyword to your transition declaration, which enables proper handling of discrete property animations.
+Finally, confirm that both the `overlay` and `display` properties are included in your transition list, as these are required for proper top-layer animations.

 ### Flickering During Exit

-If elements flicker during exit animation:
-1. Ensure `display` is included in the transition
-2. Verify the transition duration matches for all properties
-3. Check that `allow-discrete` is set correctly
+Elements flickering during exit animations can be resolved by taking a few key steps.
+First, make sure that the `display` property is included in your transition declaration, as this is essential for smooth exit animations.
+Next, carefully check that all properties in the transition have matching durations to ensure synchronized timing.
+Finally, verify that the `allow-discrete` keyword is properly set in your transition, as this enables proper handling of discrete property animations.

 ## Related Documentation